decentralized-identity/trust-establishment/spec/v1/spec.md

 - Who are the intended consumers of this document, and how might they become aware of it?
 - Is this document going to be updated?
 If so, how are updates shared?
 How may consumers of older versions become aware that there is a more recent version?
 - Is hosting this document with a single party a risk: to availablility, privacy erosion, or censorship in some manner?
 - If I intend for this document to be replicated, how do I do that?
-Is there a way to incentivize other parties to replicate my documents?
+Is there a way to incentivize other parties to index or replicate my documents?

 ## Appendix